thoughtspot/rest-api-sdk/DotNet/doc/controllers/user.md

 Using this API, you can create a user and assign groups.
 To create a user, you require admin user privileges.

-All users created in the ThoughtSpot system are added to ALL_GROUP
+All users created in the ThoughtSpot system are added to ALL user group.

 Permission: Requires administration privilege